scalable-arch/SAIT/docs/integration guide/README.md

 ```
 % cd sverilog/general/DEC
-% ?
+% dc_shell-xg-t -f synth.tcl (TO BE MODIFIED)
 ```

-## If you want to use **Table-based** method
+## If you want to use the **Table-based** method

 ### Before you start

-First you need to generate pre-calculated CRC32 table using `sverilog/table-based/python/gen_table.py`.
+You need to generate a pre-calculated CRC32 table using `sverilog/table-based/python/gen_table.py`.

-Set your desired polynomial value in the `gen_table.py` :
+Set your desired polynomial value in `gen_table.py`:

 ```
 CRC_POLY   = //YOUR_CODE_HERE//
 ```

-Run `gen_table.py` and get the table :
+Run `gen_table.py` to get the table:

 ```
+% cd sverilog/table-based/python
 % python gen_table.py
 ```

-Copy and paste the result from `gen_table.py` in the `sverilog/table-based/DEC-table/rtl/CRC32_DEC.sv` and `sverilog/table-based/ENC-table/rtl/CRC32_ENC.sv` :
+Copy and paste the result from `gen_table.py` into `sverilog/table-based/DEC-table/rtl/CRC32_DEC.sv` and `sverilog/table-based/ENC-table/rtl/CRC32_ENC.sv`:

 ```
 localparam [DATA_WIDTH-1:0] CRC_COEFF_TABLE[CRC_WIDTH-1:0] = '{ //YOUR_TABLE_HERE// }